 Might makes right, huh, Skippy?
 Majority rules?
 Everyone believed in phlogiston at one time.
 Your false religion of evolutionism is the modern phlogiston theory.
 Trot on.(If you want to know about phlogiston, click here.)

-Yes, I'm not sugar-coating my irritation.
+Yes, I'm not sugar-coating the fact of my irritation with this sidewinder.

 Science moves forward on the consensus of the experts in a particular field.
 Creationists do not operate in that environment.
 They never take their arguments to the scientific community.
 Therefore, creationist thinking can never impact science, Skippy.He reminds me of Norman the Paranoid Troll.
 I named him "Norman".
 His response was to show his brilliance by calling me "Norman" right back.
 Now this "scientist" is showing the same lack of imagination by calling me "Skippy" in return.